 This label means that animals are fed a vegetarian diet, but has no relevance to animal welfare.

-Many consumers are shocked to learn that it’s common practice for farmers to feed animals feces.
+Many consumers are shocked to learn that it’s common practice for farmers to feed animals other animals feces.
 For example, poultry litter is commonly fed to cows raised for beef.
-“Poultry litter,” is an industry euphemism for the filth that is scooped up off the floors of chicken cages and broiler houses.
-It's mainly a combination of feces, feathers, and uneaten chicken feed.
+“Poultry litter” is an industry euphemism for the filth that is scooped up off the floors of chicken cages and broiler houses — a combination of feces, feathers, and uneaten food.
 According to the U.S. Consumers Union, a typical sample may also come with a side of antibiotics, heavy metals, disease-causing bacteria, and even bits of dead rodents.

-Due to mad cow disease, it is generally illegal for farmers to feed cows back to cows; however, pigs can be fed to pigs and turkeys can be fed to turkeys.
-Also, pigs, chickens, and turkeys who have been fed cows can be fed back to cows.
+Due to mad cow disease, it is generally illegal for farmers to feed cows back to cows; however, pigs can still be fed to pigs, and turkeys can still be fed to turkeys.

 While you may come across a farm offering slightly improved conditions when compared to conventional farming, it’s important to remember that none of these labels protect animals during transport or at slaughter, and that all farmed animals will be subjected to the same terrifying deaths at only a fraction of their natural lifespans.

-More and more people are taking a stand against the cruelty behind humane labeling by reducing or eliminating their consumption of animal products.
-With so many delicious meat, egg, and dairy alternatives on the market today, that taste just like the products they replace, it’s now easier than ever to eat cruelty-free versions of all the meals you enjoy.
+More and more people are taking a stand against the cruelties of animal farming and misleading labels by reducing or eliminating their consumption of animal products.
+With so many delicious meat, egg, and dairy alternatives on the market today, it’s now easier than ever to eat cruelty-free versions of all the meals you enjoy.

-Find delicious recipes and more information about making a difference for farmed animals by downloading our Veg Starter Guide today!
+Find delicious recipes and more by downloading our Veg Starter Guide today!